-Folksonomy can be a hugely powerful tool for all kinds of organizations.
+Folksonomy is a type of artifical intelligence and can be a hugely powerful tool for all kinds of organizations.
 Actually, some things you probably use every day incorporate folksonomy, even though you might not have realized it.
 We’re going to talk about some real examples of folksonomy so that you can see what a powerful tool it is.

 Folksonomy is a way of organizing data and digital content.
+It is important not to confuse folksonomy with taxonomy.
 The thing that defines folksonomy is that it’s the users who add a tag or label to identify a piece of content.
 The content gets a lot of descriptive information using natural language from the users themselves.
 You might also see it referred to as social bookmarking or social tagging.

 Sound like anything you’ve used recently?
 Let’s see if our first example makes it clearer.

 Have you ever hashtagged something on Twitter, Instagram, Facebook or Pinterest?
 Then you’ve used folksonomy!

 Anybody can add whatever hashtags they want.
 There are no rules, so you might see a single item hashtagged with anything from “#cute” to “#catsofinstagram.”

 The first example is broad taxonomy, meaning it can apply to a lot of different types of content.
 But “#catsofinstagram” only applies to one type of content (photos of a cat on Instagram), making it an example of narrow taxonomy.